seek-oss/skuba/docs/deep-dives/pnpm.md

             └── other-dep -> <store>/other-dep
 ```

+However, this presents challenges as our applications make use of `.npmrc` for authentication to the SEEK registry.
+You will see how we deal with this in the migration guide below.

 ## Migrating to pnpm from Yarn or npm

 This migration guide assumes that you scaffolded your project with a skuba template.